Twilight (novel series): Positive reception

 The author and the series' popularity are often compared with J. K. Rowling and Harry Potter.
 Describing the fan following of the books, the Phoenix New Times wrote, "Meyer's fandom is reminiscent of Harry Potter mania."
 The Daily Telegraph described Twilight as the "spiritual successor to Harry Potter".
 Rebekah Bradford of The Post and Courier stated that the series has a "huge crossover appeal much like the Harry Potter books before them."
 According to the Daily Telegraph, "Stephenie Meyer, in particular, has achieved incredible success across all the English-speaking nations and Europe and many will say that her Twilight series has filled the hole left by Harry Potter."
 Meyer has responded to such comparisons, saying, "It's terribly flattering to be compared to her, but there's never going to be another J. K. Rowling; that's a phenomenon that's not gonna happen again", however noting that "you can compare my fans to her fans more easily [than me to her].
 I do think that we both have people who are just really really enthusiastic, and will come miles to see you and be involved, and everybody really cares about our characters."

 Economically, the town of Forks, Washington, the setting for the Twilight series, has improved due to tourism from fans of the books.
 Forks is visited by an average of 8,000 tourists per month, and has been described as a "mecca for Twilighters".
 In response to plans for the aging Forks High School to be renovated, Twilight fans have teamed up with Infinite Jewelry Co. and the West Olympic Peninsula Betterment Association to collect donations in an attempt to save the brick appearance or the building altogether.

 On November 5, 2019, the BBC News listed The Twilight Series on its list of the 100 most influential novels.

+In 2020, the series was shelved in the Library of Congress, which is secluded for novels of significance and for preservation.